QuickBooks Inventory Asset: The Basics

 5. Difficulty tracking stock levels

 QuickBooks Online has some limitations when it comes to tracking stock levels in inventory.
 QuickBooks Online on its own does not come with features such as lot tracking and advanced inventory management.
-You can read more about the limitations of tracking stock in this article: QuickBooks serial number and lot tracking limitations.
+You can read more about the limitations of tracking stock in this article: QuickBooks Online serial number tracking.

 Katana + QuickBooks Online

-If you’re a manufacturer using QuickBooks for your accounting and bookkeeping needs, there’s some good news for you.
+If you’re using QuickBooks Online for your accounting and bookkeeping needs, there’s some good news for you.

-Katana cloud manufacturing software can be synced with QuickBooks Online.
+You can integrate Katana’s cloud-based inventory management software with QuickBooks Online.
 Features such as converting your raw materials into finished goods are only available in QuickBooks Desktop.
 By syncing your QuickBooks and Katana accounts, you can gain access to features such as:

 • Improved inventory management